rgdonohue/foss4gna-2018/README.md

 * Recently designed, built, and now instruct courses in a new program called New Maps Plus
 * New Maps Plus:
   * specifically focuses on web-based cartography and GIS using open source software
-  * is applied and practical (with some more critical/historical elements)
+  * is applied and practical (with some more critical/historical elements) aimed at training web map developers
   * curriculum focuses on:
     1. fundamental geospatial processing and data analysis tasks using QGIS, GDAL/OGR, Node.js (and other misc tools: Mapshaper, Simple Statistics)
-    2. web design and development using HTML/CSS/JavaScript. offers an introduction to programming aimed at non-Computer Scientists/Engineers, often entirely new to coding
+    2. web design and development using HTML/CSS/JavaScript.
+Uniquely offers an introduction to programming aimed at non-Computer Scientists/Engineers, often entirely new to coding
     3. applying traditional cartographic principles to web interfaces, drawing upon user-centered design, usability engineering UX/UI practices
-* to date we've offered X courses over X terms, instructing X students, X who have graduated with a Graduate Certificate in Digital Mapping, and X more who are taking additional courses toward an eventual MS degree
+* to date we've offered X courses over X terms, instructing 168 students, 56 who have graduated with a Graduate Certificate in Digital Mapping, and X more who are taking additional courses toward an eventual MS degree
 * to quickly showcase some of the student work coming out of the program ...
   * example
   * example
   * example